sushant1911/TaskManager/README.md

 # TaskManager
-SpringBoot application  for creating  task  as all task management related work . outline the steps and components you'll need to implement in your Spring Boot application to achieve the desired functionality:
+SpringBoot application  for creating  task  as all task management related work .
+Outline the steps and components you'll need to implement in your Spring Boot application to achieve the desired functionality:

 Receive POST Request to Create a Task: